mvolkmann/blog/src/meteor.md

 Both constructor arguments are optional.
 Providing a name allows the key/value pairs to survive hot code pushes, but not browser refreshes.
-Providing an initial value avoids starting with no key/value pairs.
+Providing an initial value is an alternative to starting with no key/value pairs.

 To set the default value of a `ReactiveDict` key, call `ReactiveDict.setDefault(key, value)`.